DelazJ/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rastertools.rst

 Generate XYZ tiles (Directory)
 -----------------------------------

-Generates raster “XYZ” tiles using the current QGIS project as individual images to a directory structure.
+Generates XYZ raster tiles from the current project and saves them as individual image files in a structured directory hierarchy ({z}/{x}/{y}.png or .jpg).
+All visible map layers from the project will be rendered into tiles across the specified extent and zoom range.

-Optionally, a Leaflet HTML output file using the generated tiles as a map layer could be created.
+Optionally, a standalone Leaflet HTML file can be generated for instant web previewing of the tiles.

 Parameters
 ..........